BlindMapsOrg/BlindMaps/README.md

 # Information & Documentation

-- 3D Designs for the Prototype Casings:
+- 3D Design source files for the Prototype Casings:
 - Documentation for RDduiono setup:
+- Our Manifesto: